MiddleSchoolStudent/BotBrowser/patches/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ DISCLAIMER

 The code snippets and patches provided here are for **demonstration purposes only**.
-They come **as-is**, without any warranty—explicit or implied.
+They come **as-is**, without any warranty-explicit or implied.
 BotBrowser and its authors are **not responsible** for any misuse, data loss, or legal claims arising from the application of these examples.
 Unauthorized distribution or modification of our private core beyond this showcase is strictly prohibited.